mongodb/specifications/source/crud/crud.rst

     /**
      * Enables writing to temporary files.
 When set to true, aggregation stages
      * can write data to the _tmp subdirectory in the dbPath directory.
-     * The default is no value: the driver sends no "allowDiskUse" option to the
-     * server with the "aggregate" command.
+     *
+     * This option is sent only if the caller explicitly provides a value.
+The default
+     * is to not send a value.
      *
      * @see http://docs.mongodb.org/manual/reference/command/aggregate/
      */
     allowDiskUse: Optional<Boolean>;